peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Returns:**

-* A Message object created from the given MailTo URI.
-Returs null if
- <code>url</code> is null, is syntactically invalid, or is not a MailTo URI.
+* A Message object created from the specified MailTo URI.
+Returs null if <code>url</code> is null, is syntactically invalid, or is not a MailTo URI.

 ### ToMailtoUrl